chnm/plague-game/README.md

 # plague-game

-This is the repository for the Gaming the Great Plague of London, 1664-7 project
+This is the repository for the Gaming the Great Plague of London, 1664-7 project.
+Additional development work is currently being done in https://github.com/jmotis/agentic-experiment and intermittently transferred here.

 # bibliography